swift-everywhere/swift-everywhere.github.io/index.md

 <small>
 This site acts as a supplement to the
 <a href="https://swiftpackageindex.com">Swift Package Index</a>
-by providing build status for additional platforms, such as
+by providing build status for additional platforms such as
 <a href="https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/discussions/3461">Android</a>,
 <a href="https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/discussions/1354">Windows</a>,
 and <a href="https://www.swift.org/documentation/articles/static-linux-getting-started.html">Musl</a>.